jomstile/Johns_portfolio/SQL_project/Raw_data/README.md

 ## Diving into the Data :

 While both datasets offer a ton of information, not all of it aligns with our specific question.
-To ensure a focused analysis, I will be cleaning this data and transforming into something that can be used.
+To ensure a focused analysis, I will be cleaning this data and transforming it into something that can be used.

 ### 1. Seeking Shared Shores :